CICIFLY/Tricks-for-Python-/Trick to install libraries in one line.md

  And it works on Linux , Windows 10 and Virtual environment too.

 1. Create Virtual Environment:
-(1) pip install virtualenv
+(1) pip3 install virtualenv

 (2) virtualenv my_working_environment3  (my_working_environment3 is my virtual environment name)

-(3) source my_working_environment3/bin/activate
+(3) source my_working_environment3/bin/activate  (command to open my virtual environment on Linux or Mac.)

-(command to open my virtual environment on Linux or Mac.
-On windows it would be : activate my_working_environment3)
+    On windows it would be : activate my_working_environment3

+ps: To remove the virtual environment : rm -rf venv

 2. Install python3 and pip3